ginkgobioworks/abdev-benchmark/baselines/onehot_ridge/README.md

 During prediction:

 1. Load trained Ridge models and encoder from disk.
-2. Transform input sequences into one-hot encoded features using the stored encoder.
+2. Transform input (aligned) sequences into one-hot encoded features using the stored encoder.
 3. Predict values for each property.
 4. Return a DataFrame containing:
    - `antibody_name`